rjames187/notes/data_intensive.md

 ### Describing Performance

-It is important to consider how an increase in a load parameter can affect the performance of a system and much resources need to be increased so that performance reamins unchanged.
+It is important to consider how an increase in a load parameter can affect the performance of a system and much resources need to be increased so that performance remains unchanged.

 Percentiles are a good metric for response times because they show how many users experienced a delay.
 P95, P99, and P999 response times are tail latencies.
 A service level objective (SLO) or service level agreement (SLA) might set an expectation for median response time and tail latency.

+Despite impacting a small proportion of users, tail latencies can be important to consider.
+For example, at Amazon, the customers experiencing the greatest response times have the most data tied to their accounts.
+However, there is a point where optimizing tail latencies produces diminishing returns.
+Furthermore, it can be challenging to minimize tail latencies because they are often due to factors outside of the developers' control.

+Tail latencies largely stem from queueing delays caused by limits on how many requests servers can process in parallel.
+Head-of-line blocking can exacerbate queueing delays.

+### Coping with Load

+Single-node systems are simpler, but vertical scaling can be very expensive which necessitates horizontal scaling (shared-nothing architecture).
+Good architectures usually mix both approaches.

+Elastic scaling can be useful if load is unpredictable but manual scaling is simpler.

+Horizontally scaling is straightforward for stateless services but can be tricky for data systems.

+A scalable architecture is different for each application and depends on assumptions of which operations will be common and which will be rare.
+Each application will have different problems.
+Examples of problems:
+- Volume of reads
+- Volume of writes
+- Volume of data to store
+- Complexity of data
+- Response time requirements
+- Access patterns

 ## Sources
 *Designing Data-Intensive Applications* by Martin Kleppmann